nerun/fanzine-cms/README.md

 # What is the solution then?

-My answer to this call is **Fanzine CMS**: a homemade content management system written entirely and only in **PHP** and **HTML5**, with a look and feel which resembles the default theme of a large CMS out there.
+My answer to this call is **Fanzine CMS**: a homemade Content Management System written entirely and only in **PHP** and **HTML5**, with a look and feel which resembles the default theme of a large CMS out there.

 **Fanzine CMS** has a basic frame: banner, navigation bar, side navigation column, main content area and a footer.
 The content also allows the use of featured images, which the user can easily turn on/off at will.
 In fact, with the purpose of reducing the need for knowledge of HTML language, and thanks to the power of PHP, a commented section was added where you can define the default parameters common to all content pages:

 -   **article** — page title.
 -   **author** — author's name.
-Alternatively, you can set a default author name in `index.php` if you are the only author of your site.
+Alternatively, if you are the only author of your site, you can set a default author name in `index.php`.
--   **columns** — is the `style="column-count:..."`.
+-   **columns** — is the `style="column-count:(...)"`.
 You can let it in `auto`, it's good for most cases.
 Will be created as many columns of 340px as possible.
 A typical screen FHD 1920&times;1080 will have 3 columns.
 -   **date** — if blank or missing PHP will get the [file modification time](https://www.php.net/manual/en/function.filemtime.php) and fill this field for you!
 -   **email** — author's email is optional but, if this parameter is provided, it will be linked to author's name automatically.
 -   **image** — featured image is an optional field.
-Default size is 640&times;360px inside article (defined in `index.php`) and 432&times;216px as thumbnail in the main page (`main.php`).
+Default size is 640&times;360px for images inside the article (defined in `index.php`) and 432&times;216px for images loaded as thumbnail in the main page (`main.php`).

 This section should preferably be placed at the top of the file.
 Order does not matter: